shstrophies/SHSTrophies/README.md

     ~~- search for trophies within homepage~~
     ~~- search for names within homepage~~
       - possible suggestion: should we allow search by year?
 If we decide yes, then we need it so if you type in 2005 on homepage search bar, cards will be organized with the year on the top instead of the Sport
-   - trophy page searching
+   - trophyAward page searching
-      ~~- search for trophies within trophy page~~
+      ~~- search for trophies within trophyAward page~~
-      - search for names within trophy page (i'll check if it works when im home)
+      - search for names within trophyAward page (i'll check if it works when im home)
-   - trophy players and years page searching
+   - trophyAward players and years page searching
       - search for people's names(Shayan)
       - search for year(Shayan)
-- add more of the trophy info (Ujjwal & Carolina)
+- add more of the trophyAward info (Ujjwal & Carolina)
       - add 'trophy_players_and_years_activity' page
       - add 'corner_view_trophy_players_and_years_activity.xml' which contains cards that go inside of      'trophy_players_and_years_activity' page
 - add cleanup code to clean export files (Shayan)